darknuma/darknuma/README.md

 <p align="left"> <a href="https://twitter.com/numatelly" target="blank"><img src="https://img.shields.io/twitter/follow/numatelly?logo=twitter&style=for-the-badge" alt="numatelly" /></a> </p>

-- 🔭 I build pieplines
+- 🔭 I build pieplines, solve the analytical and decision making problems.

-- 🌱 I love working on streaming services and batch pipelines, also building my own LLM chat wrapper (for understanding more biblcal text)
+- 🌱 I tend to enjoy what I do, I participate at Hackathons, and --yet to find a job to challenge me.

-- 📝 I regularly write articles on [medium.com/aminuemmazon](https://www.medium.com/@aminuemmazon)
+- 📝 I seldom write articles on [medium.com/aminuemmazon](https://www.medium.com/@aminuemmazon)

 - 💬 Ask me about **Python, SQL, and anything related to data architecture and building data platforms**

 - 📫 How to reach me **numatelly@gmail.com**

+I work on interesting projects:
+- `Nike ETL Marketing Pipeline`; I had the privilege to build a ecommerce marketing pipeline that solves the headache of processing orders
+- `NGX Streaming`; Get your near time analysis on Nigeria Srock Exchanges, with this pipeline and anaytics I built
+- `Ride Pipeline`; Uber done cheaply.
+Look at how I built Uber data archi from scratch
+- `Food Delivery`; Solve Food Delivery problem in Nigeria.
+It is damn too slow. check my solution (guess what nothing new)
+- `Africa DataScrape`; have any Data about Africa at your disposal.
+Thank me later (lol).
+- and many moree.......................

 - ⚡ Hobbies **